nutsoriginal/factory_bot_sequences/README.md

 end
 ```

-Check out FactoryGirl's [GETTING_STARTED](http://github.com/thoughtbot/factory_girl) for more information.
+Check out FactoryBot's [GETTING_STARTED](http://github.com/thoughtbot/factory_bot) for more information.

 ### Spork or TConsole

-For whose of you who are using spork or tconsole, consider adding `FactoryGirlSequences.reload` right after `FactoryGirl.reload`.
+For whose of you who are using spork or tconsole, consider adding `FactoryBotSequences.reload` right after `FactoryBot.reload`.

 ## Contributing